-This morning travel to the storybook town of Rothenburg, a beautifully-preserved medieval village surrounded by the original town walls and without a single modern building in sight.
-When you see the narrow cobblestone streets, distinctive inns, and quaint shop fronts, it might feel as if you are walking into a fairy tale.
+This morning travel to the storybook town of Rothenburg, a beautifully preserved medieval village surrounded by the original town walls and without a single modern building in sight.
+When you see the narrow cobblestone streets, distinctive inns, and quaint shop fronts, it feels as if you are walking into a fairy tale.
 During your free time, climb to the top of the Town Hall bell tower for a bird's-eye view of the city, walk atop the old city walls surrounding the town, check out the Medieval Criminal Museum which exhibits tools of punishment from more draconian times, or stroll through the castle gardens overlooking the River Tauber.
 Delightful shopping awaits you at Käthe Wohlfahrt’s Weihnachtsdorf, a sprawling, year-round Christmas shop.
-Your afternoon journey leads south on the Romantic Road.
-This area is rich in unspoiled countryside, ancient castles, and untouched villages.
+Your afternoon journey leads south on the Romantic Road, an area rich in unspoiled countryside, ancient castles, and untouched villages.
 Tonight, your meal at the hotel in Adelsreid will be enlivened by accordian music.
 Try a stein of Paulaner Pilsner (beer), a glass of Liebfrau Milch (wine), or a refreshing glass of Apfelsaft (apple juice).
 (Breakfast, Dinner)

 DAY 4 - GERMANY . .
 Munich & AUSTRIA . .
-Imperial City of Innsbruck - Tyrolean Village.
+Imperial Innsbruck - Tyrolean Village.

 DAY 5 - AUSTRIA . .
 Tyrolean Village near Innsbruck.